mohseneasadi/Holiday-Caculator/README.md

 # holiday caculator

-holiday caculator is a Python code which caculate the user’s total holiday cost, which includes the plane cost, hotel cost, and car rental cost.
+holiday calculator is a Python code which calculate the user’s total holiday cost, which includes the plane cost, hotel cost, and car rental cost.

 # Installation